nicbou/nicolasbouliane.com/content/blog/silence.md

 Nowadays, I only write code for myself and I don't get paid for it.
 I have less patience for maintenance; I just want things to work. *A person's primary task should not be computing, but being human.*

-Some of the things you learn in culinary school don't apply home cooking.
-The same apply to software engineering.
-Software with a single user does not need to be professional and scalable.
-[An app can be a home-cooked meal.](https://www.robinsloan.com/notes/home-cooked-app/)

 These days, I delete more code than I write.
 My software gets simpler and easier to maintain.
 I pare complex systems down to small scripts with few dependencies.
 These rarely break down and require almost no maintenance.

+Lessons from culinary school don't always apply home cooking.
+That's also true for software engineering and small-scale software.
+[An app can be a home-cooked meal.](https://www.robinsloan.com/notes/home-cooked-app/) I write more and more software that doesn't scale, designed for a single user with a bunch of hard-coded behaviour.
+It's a lot easier to maintain.

 ### My own behaviour